ArdanaCLM/ardana-dev-tools/README.md

                             inputs; will fail if you haven't previously downloaded and cached the required artifacts)
-    --no-build             (Don't build venvs, reuse existing packages) --pre-destroy          (Destroy and existing instance of the vagrant cloud before trying to deploy it)
+    --no-build             (Don't build venvs, reuse existing packages) --pre-destroy          (Destroy any existing instance of the Vagrant cloud before trying to deploy it)
     --no-config            (Don't automatically compile the cloud model and prepare the scratch area after previsioning cloud;